mcdrc/blog.md/README.md

 To initialize a blog, unzip `blog_template` into a directory and edit the files in the `data/` subdirectory.

-The `data` directory should contain the following files (they can be blank):
+The `data/` directory should contain the following files (they can be blank):

   - indexheader.md -- Text or headers that go at the top of the index page.